Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

 reset();
 ```

-To avoid the global pollution, a anonymous function can be used to wrap the code:
+To avoid global pollution, an anonymous function can be used to wrap the code:

 ```js
 (() => {